What is the challenge?

 The 21-Day Equity Challenge is a powerful opportunity for shared learning, action, and growth.
 Central Iowans are invited to develop a deeper understanding of how inequity and racism affect our lives and our community.

 The self-guided learning journey examines the history and impact of racism, and how it has shaped people’s lives.
-The experience will deepen understanding and help launch what we hope will be a lifelong commitment to improving equity and inclusion.
+The experience deepens understanding and helps launch what we hope will be a lifelong commitment to improving equity and inclusion.

-- Thousands of central Iowans will sign up to participate online.
+- Thousands of central Iowans have signed up to participate online.

-- From October 5 through November 2, participants will receive a daily email with readings, videos, podcasts, and ways participants can take action!
+- Each day for 21 days participants will receive a daily email with readings, videos, podcasts, and ways participants can take action!

 - Anyone can participate, and learning can be individual or in groups.
 Discussion guides are available.